Patient Information

 What is Pain Psychology?

-Psychologists working in the Pain Management Service specifically work with patients who experience persistent pain and persistent pain-related issues.
+Psychologists working in the Pain Management Service specifically work with patients who experience persistent pain and issues related to this pain.

 Your doctor or nurse may have suggested that it could be helpful to meet with the Psychologist in this service.
-This does not mean that they believe “the pain is all in your head”.
-Psychologists are involved in the Pain Management Service because they know that pain affects the way we think, feel and behave.
-Pain can affect all areas of people’s lives, including their ability to work, complete domestic chores and participate in social activities; this can have a significant impact on their roles and relationships and overall quality of life.
+This does NOT mean that they believe “the pain is all in your head”.
+What science tells us is that pain has three parts: Biological, Psychological and Social.
+Psychologists are involved in the Pain Management Service because pain affects the way we think, feel and behave.
+We also know that our emotions and thoughts impact how we feel pain.
+Stress, anxiety and worry about what is happening to us can actually make us feel more pain.
+Pain can also affect people’s lives in a wide range of ways, including their ability to work, sleep, complete domestic chores and participate in social activities; this can have a significant impact on their roles and relationships, self-confidence and overall quality of life.

 The way pain impacts on your life can understandably leave you feeling frustrated, angry or down and you may worry about the future because of the pain and how it affects you, the people around you and your life overall.
 These feelings in turn can negatively impact on your confidence and motivation, leaving you feeling even worse and stuck.